rghiorghisor/basic-go-rest-api/README.md

 * **Repository** - implements the gateway towards a certain storage (e.g. mongoDB connector).
 A repository follows the Adapter Design Patter and it must implement basic operation without taking to much of the responsibility.
 For example, a repository must not force certain uniqueness on an entity properties if that must be imposed at service level.

+## Development

+### Add a new feature

+In order to implement a new feature (usecase) usually the following steps must be achieved:

+1. Implement a new service (e.g `property/service/property_service.go`);
+2. Register the service and service creation (e.g `server/services.go`);
+3. Implement a new repository (e.g `property/gateway/storage/mongo/mongo_repository.go`);
+4. Register the repo and its creation (e.g `server/storage/storage.go`);
+5. Implement controller (e.g `property/gateway/http/controller.go`);
+6. Register the service and service creation (e.g `server/controllers.go`).

+Even if the project provides a template for feature folder layout, the developer can decide what is the best setup for a particular case.

 ## Contributing
 Pull requests are very welcome.
 For major changes, please open an issue first to discuss what you would like to change.